SophGrace24/EMBR/README.md

 ***BUT HER MAIN SOURCE CODE IS NOT OPEN-SOURCE***
 I will be including various scripts that highlight or demonstrate the methods used in her tests, there will also be updates coming to the website that serve the same purpose.

-If you're interested in utilizing EMBR for a specific use-case,

-or have an inquiry for a long-term task/research arrangement,

-please reach out to me via work email:
+Please reach out to me via work email if you have any questions or inquiries:
 WORK EMAIL: EMBR-AI@PROTON.ME